genevaers/Workbench/database/db2/README.md

 <pre>
 ./MakeDB2Schema.sh
 </pre>
-## Building DB2 Schema to contain GenevaERS objects
+## Build DB2 Schema to contain GenevaERS objects
 First we'll cover building a new GenevaERS environment.
 A later section deals with how to build a GenevaERS environment and populate it with data from an existing environment, i.e. replicating a GenevaERS environment you already have.

 For a new environment run these job in the following sequence.
 DO NOT use this when replicating an existing environment.